osisoft/testing-content/Content_Portal/Documentation/Identity/claim-type-names.md

 <a id="opIdClaimTypeNames_Get Identity Provider Claim Type Names Header"></a>

-Get Header for all Identity Provider Claims Type Names for an Identity Provider.
+Gets header for all identity provider claim type names for an identity provider on a tenant.

 ### Request
 ```text